ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 |7          |6 tables generated for each subtab, except reg |$\checkmark$        |
 |8          |Regression, odds ratio, and confusion matrix results are generated   |$\checkmark$        |

 For each of the components listed, the functionality will be tested as to simulate a user testing and to make sure that every piece of the dashboard is working as it should be.
 Specifically, certain buttons will be clicked on and certain output will be checked on to test for completion.
+This is to ensure that the user experience of EduAttain provides a platform that is easy to use and access.

 ## Threats to Validity